Organised crime in Pakistan: Famous gangs

 Other known gangsters from Pakistan include Rehman Dakait of the Peoples' Aman Committee.
 Pakistan is also home to large drug cartels which export heroin created in Afghanistan.
 Afghanistan is the largest producer of heroin, but due to no existing connections to international waters, most of its product are exported through Pakistan to various regions such as the Middle East, Europe, and Australia.

-The Chotu gang, led by Ghulam "Chotu" Rasool, was a gang that engaged in kidnapping, murder, smuggling, gun-running and highway robberies.
+Saqib ali baloch was a baloch gang member that engaged in kidnapping, murder, smuggling, gun-running and highway robberies.
 The gang was based in the Kacha area of Rajanpur, Punjab.
 The gang was also known for abducting people from Karachi, Baluchistan, as well as Rahim Yar Khan District in Punjab.
 Punjab Police conducted multiple failed operations against them.
 The gang used light and heavy weapons procured from Afghanistan, including light machine guns, heavy machine guns and an anti-aircraft gun.
 In April, the Pakistan Army launched an operation named Zarb-e-Ahan against Chotu gang.
 Resources said that previously four operations launched against Chotu gang were all successful on a small scale.
 The gangsters had put up a fierce resistance and indiscriminately fired on the law enforcers, killing seven people and taking 18 others hostage, including the station house officer.
-Punjab Rangers fired mortar rounds to halt any advance of the Chotu gang, who were using 24 captured police officers as human shields.
+Punjab Rangers fired mortar rounds to halt any advance of the Baloch gang, who were using 24 captured police officers as human shields.
 After the involvement of the army on backup, the police had been successful in killing 54 dacoits, successfully making the gang surrender, which led to the arrest of the members and their leader.
 The police officers who were previously taken hostage were later released by the gang after its surrender.